bobobo-git/REAPER/videoprocessor/list.md

 [my solidcolor](my_solidcolor)

 solid color over the project space with text (PostIt)
+colored background with text on it
+fills the project area

 <pre>
 // my solid color with text (Postit)
 // bobobo 2022 01 10